We are loving the submissions for the End of Summer Contest – keep em coming (please post in that contest thread). Deadline is this Sunday.

 GREG: Yes.
 Right now

-Congratulations to @Ted_Prohowich.
-Your question was chosen for tonight’s Ask Greg and the Panelists.
+Congratulations to @steve-allen.
+Two of three of your questions were chosen for tonight’s Ask Greg and the Panelists.
+This is a first!

-Congratulations to @steve-allen and @derrickhhurd.
+Congratulations to @NJFLA and @SGKusmertz.
 Your questions were chosen for tonight’s Ask Greg and the Panelists.